danielg0/fyp/report.md

 Fabricating new hardware is a long and expensive process, so simulators like gem5 [@gem5] and SimpleScalar [@simplescalar] are used to evaluate new microarchitecture designs.
 By running benchmark suites, collections of programs that are representative of common computing workloads, performance comparisons can be made with existing designs.

 These simulators are both open-source, with their code and documentation available freely online.
-This makes it possible for researchers to extend them with novel hardware structures and examine their effect on overall system performance.
+This makes it possible for researchers to extend them with novel hardware structures and examine the effects of these extensions on overall system performance.

 Both SimpleScalar and gem5 provide different CPU models that span a spectrum between: